Gutman Library at 50 Years

 HGSE's Monroe C. Gutman Library opened in 1972.
 Its construction cost at the time was $3.4 million.
 In 2022, Gutman Library celebrated its 50th year.
 The building's principal benefactor, Monroe C. Gutman (Harvard College, 1905), an investment banker, took a deep interest in education.
 Mr. Gutman also funded a professorship in the Faculty of Arts and Sciences at Harvard and established the Gutman National Scholarships in Harvard College.
 Mr. Gutman passed away in 1974.
 In that same year, the Boston Society of Architects awarded the Benjamin Thompson and Associates architectural design firm the prestigious Harleston Parker Medal.

 Education collections had developed continuously from the 17th century until 1972.
 They were shelved originally in Gore Hall before it was demolished to make way for the much larger and celebrated Widener Library, which was dedicated in 1915.
-With the opening of Gutman, many but not all of Harvard's education collections were brought together at HGSE.
+With the opening of Gutman Library, many but not all of Harvard's education collections were brought together at HGSE.
 To this day, Widener, Schlesinger, the University Archives, Lamont, and other libraries and repositories at Harvard contain education-related materials.

 1920-1972

 Gutman Library is the first library building built by the School since its founding in 1920.
-There had been a small working collection in Lawrence Hall, HGSE's main building until it established its current campus and moved to Longfellow Hall, which HGSE began inhabiting after its purchase from Radcliffe College in 1961 and the post-renovation re-opening in 1963.
+There had been a small working collection in Lawrence Hall, HGSE's main building until it established its current Appian Way campus and moved to Longfellow Hall, which HGSE began inhabiting after its purchase from Radcliffe College in 1961 and the post-renovation re-opening in 1963.
 Lawrence Hall burned down in 1970, and its former location is the site of the Science Center, which coincidentally is a brutalist, concrete structure finished a year after Gutman Library's opening in 1973.

 1972-2012

 The 1972 design featured four levels of library and technology services.
-The interior design originated with bright, bold features to contrast with the outside formidable concrete.
-Over the next 30 years, this design was muted until 2012, when pastel purples and greens became the color scheme.
+The interior design originated with bright, bold features to contrast with the formidable concrete exterior.
+Over the next 30 years, this internal design was muted until 2012, when pastel purples and greens became the color scheme.
 The library opened with a unique placement of faculty and professional education offices housed on the fourth floor.
 As automation took hold of many functions, less space became necessary to store physical journals and e-books and e-journals allowed for space to be used differently: academic technology needs developed on the third floor with HGSE IT offices, instructional design facilities, multipurpose classrooms, and an A/V recording studio established.
 The Gutman Conference Center was developed on the ground level, where former space had been allocated for multimedia and curriculum materials housing.
 The curriculum materials coalesced into the Jeanne Chall Reading Lab that was established in Larsen Hall.

 A 2000 renovation allowed for the Special Collections to be re-housed from the third floor to the ground level into a dynamic, temperature-controlled facility with compact shelving.
 In 2012, library services were moved from the first floor and centralized on the second floor.
 The first floor now houses the wildly popular Gutman Commons Cafe, the Gutman Gallery, collaborative study areas, and exhibition space.
 The first floor saw the addition of the Office of Student Affairs, which added to the centrality of Gutman Library as the HGSE campus hub.
 The second floor took on the core library services spaces and offices such as the library's Circulation Desk, librarian consultation & collections management offices, print books, the main quiet study reading room, and the Writing Center & Communication Lab.